mapninja/Earthsys144/Labs/Week_08/MultiCriteria_Overlay.md

 ## Batch processing in QGIS

-We want to convert other 4 vector layers to rasters as well.
+We want to convert the other 4 vector layers to rasters as well.
 Rather than running the rasterize algorithm one-by-one, we can use the built-in batch-processing functionality to convert them all at once.
 See[ Batch Processing using Processing Framework (QGIS3)](https://www.qgistutorials.com/en/docs/3/batch_processing.html) tutorial to learn more about batch processing.

 1. **Right-click** the **Rasterize (vector to raster)** algorithm and select **Execute as Batch Process**.